blangwell/blangwell/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hey there!
+My name is Barent.
 I'm a full stack engineer passionate about using software to solve human problems.
 Connect with me on Linkedin!

 <a href="http://linkedin.com/in/blangwell"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>